johannaleal/readme-generator/README_test.md

 ## Installation

 1. Install node.js.
-It can be downloaded here: 2.
-Install npm inquirer package by typing: >npm init -y >npm install inquire 3.
-Install inquirer email-validator package by typing: >npm install email-validator 4.
-Make sure that the following files exist in your application folder: >index.js >.gitignore 5.
-The .gitmore file should contain the following lines: >node_modules/ >.DS_Store/
+2. Install npm inquirer package by typing: npm init -y ; npm install inquirer

 ## Usage

-To run this app, open the console in the directory where the index.js file is and run the following command: >node index.js
+To run this app, open the console in the directory where the index.js file is and run the following command: node index.js.
+You will receive prompts for the following: Project Title (required), Project Description (required), Installation Instructions, Usage Information, License (required), Contribution Guidelines, Test Instructions, GitHub Username, Email Address (required).

 ## License